abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 **Sharding**: divide database into multiple ones based on criteria (often non-functional such as geographic proximity to user).

 - Pros: convinient storage scaling, faster access due to parallel processing, low latency due to proximity to end-user
 - Cons: we can't easily add more shards since existing data is already divided and we can't change boundaries, `JOIN` across shards are very expensive.
-Consistent hashing can help in resolving uneven shard access patterns
+Consistent hashing can help in resolving uneven shard access patterns.
+Needs a layer-7 balancer to read and route read/write requests.

 **Federation**: divide database into multiple ones based on functional boundaries